alexandrebintz/SimpleMessenger/README.md

 # Simple Messenger

-_Simple Messenger_ is a very simple command line instant messenger app.
+_Simple Messenger_ is a very simple chat program

-It is written in pure C using the UNIX API.
+It is written in C using [Qt] so it's cross-platform.

+[Qt]: https://qt-project.org "Go to Qt's official website"